Top 36 Reasons Why Couples Break Up

 1. Cheating

 Loyalty is the key to every romantic relationship.
 When a partner fails at this, a relationship can never get back to where it was initially.
-Cheating is the biggest deal-breaker in any relationship.
-It opens the door of distrust and paves the way for a break-up.
+Cheating is one of the biggest relationship deal-breakers.
+According to the General Social Survey 2010-2016, 20% of men and 13% of women have cheated on their spouses while being married (1).
+Infidelity opens the door of distrust and paves the way for a break-up.
 Even if you two decide to dismiss it as a mistake made once, you may still find it hard to ignore it and move on normally.
 The fear of it happening again will always haunt a partner.

 protip_icon Point to consider